 This is not the first time that Hezbollah or other media outlets connected to the terror organization have taken to the use of psychological warfare in an attempt to intimidate Israel from a future conflict.
 However, the IDF remains steadfast in its ongoing activities to defend Israel from numerous threats stemming from the troubled northern border, that has been relatively peaceful in the decade that has lapsed since the Second Lebanon War.
+The IDF declined to comment on reports regarding such defensive tunnels in the past.

 Hezbollah official says Israel is closer than ever to its demise (credit: MEMRI)